Wedmore: Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the Non-metropolitan district of Sedgemoor, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Axbridge Rural District, which is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection, recycling, cemeteries, crematoria, leisure services, parks, and tourism.
+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Sedgemoor, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Axbridge Rural District.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, trading standards, waste disposal and strategic planning.

 The village is in the Wedmore and Mark electoral ward.
-Although Wedmore may be the most populous area, the ward stretches east to Mark.
-The total ward population as taken at the 2011 census was 4,796.
+Although Wedmore is the most populous area, the ward stretches east to Mark.
+Wedmore is part of the UK Parliament constituency of Wells and Mendip Hills.

-It is part of the Wells county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first-past-the-post system of election and the current MP is Conservative James Heappey.

 International relations

 Wedmore has been twinned with Saint-Médard-de-Guizières in Aquitaine, France, since 1975.
 A piece of public art was given as a gift to the people of Wedmore in 1995 by the citizens of Saint-Médard-de-Guizières, named the "Grape Press", to mark the twentieth anniversary of the twinning.
 The press is maintained by the Twinning Association and is part of the display that enabled the Wedmore in Bloom initiative achieve a Gold Award in 2009.
-In exchange, Wedmore gave the French town a British red phone box, which has since moved back to Wedmore, and changed its location from St Medard's Square to now be found outside The George Hotel.
+In exchange, Wedmore gave the French town a British red phone box.